Variyankunnath Kunjahammad Haji: Surrender of Haji's soldiers and massacre of Mappilas

 Superintendent Amu in an interview given to Moyyarath Sankaran, says it became a normal thing that the White military personnel, the Gurkhas and Malabar Special Police kill the Mappilas without taking the cognisance of the party the victim belonged to.
-They killed innumerable number of women and children by using bayonet.
+They killed innumerable number of women and children by using the bayonet.
 Thus there was not a day without the massacre of 200–300 Mappilas.
 In short they lost all means of peace; the opposition by Mappilas began to decline; they also started to surrender.

 The move by the British government to attack women, children and the elderly using the Gurkhas and Kachins, thereby forcing the rebels depressing mentally to surrender was actually the cause for the failure of rebels in the war.
 The revolutionaries were distressed that the innocent get killed because the revolutionaries themselves do not surrender.
 This was a plot of Hitchcock and Humphries knowing the martyrdom culture of Mappillas to defeat it.
 This plan devised, understanding it is not possible to win over fighting those who set out wishing death, helped the British win in the 1921 war.
 British officials said they attained the expected goal about this.
 By first weeks of December 27000 revolutionaries had surrendered this way, says M. P. S. Menon.
 In short it was not the might of the celebrated British elite army, but 'psychological war' that destroyed the Variyankunnath Kunjahammad Haji's military and the parallel government.